alizarincrimson/Wheel-of-Fortune/README.md

 # Pokeball of Fortune: A GameTime Adaptation of Wheel-of-Fortune

-By Antonio Fry, Hanna Hyde, and Ann Cerveny
+By Antonio Fry, Hannah Hyde, and Ann Cerveny

 GameTime is the third project of Mod 2 in the Front-End Engineering 1903 cohort at the Turing School of Software and Design.
 It is a three-person group project - a collaborative effort between Ann, Hannah, and Antonio - that uses JavaScript, jQuery, HTML, CSS, the Mocha test framework, and the Chai assertion library.
 We were assigned the game format of Wheel of Fortune, and adapted it to a Pokemon theme that requires 3 players, and run 4 rounds before declaring a winner.
 The emphasis of this project resided in the interaction between JavaScript classes and objects, manipulating the DOM with jQuery, developing our skills in testing, and working in a group.